jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 Even without group consensus,
 I use variations of umbrella, feather ruffle, holding a flower, and shark fin in almost every work.
 These gestures are innocuous and do not prompt correction from the guardians.
-Eventually, I hope that the ideas presented here become part of the accepted canon of the Santo Daime.

 ## Parody?